Lesson Learned may look like another dictionary word but in fact it’s the opposite.

 Also, I was unaware of it’s importance.

-Now, after years, I can understand the importance of lesson learned and thought to write a blog post and spread the word.
+Now, after years, I can understand the importance of lessons learned and thought to write a blog post and spread the word.

 In this blog post, we will try to cover some questions about lesson learned and try to answer them.

-Lesson Learned is basically your or some one else experience, that have been achieved over years.
+Lesson Learned is basically your or some one else experience, that has been achieved over years.

 The knowledge, understanding and expertise that have been gained either working practically or seeing some one else practicing it.

 These experiences can be good or bad, positive or negative, success and failure.